Divide-and-conquer algorithm: Early historical examples

-Early examples of these algorithms are primarily decreased and conquer – the original problem is successively broken down into single subproblems, and indeed can be solved iteratively.
+Early examples of these algorithms are primarily decrease and conquer – the original problem is successively broken down into single subproblems, and indeed can be solved iteratively.

 Binary search, a decrease-and-conquer algorithm where the subproblems are of roughly half the original size, has a long history.
 While a clear description of the algorithm on computers appeared in 1946 in an article by John Mauchly, the idea of using a sorted list of items to facilitate searching dates back at least as far as Babylonia in 200 BC.
 Another ancient decrease-and-conquer algorithm is the Euclidean algorithm to compute the greatest common divisor of two numbers by reducing the numbers to smaller and smaller equivalent subproblems, which dates to several centuries BC.

 An early example of a divide-and-conquer algorithm with multiple subproblems is Gauss's 1805 description of what is now called the Cooley–Tukey fast Fourier transform (FFT) algorithm, although he did not analyze its operation count quantitatively, and FFTs did not become widespread until they were rediscovered over a century later.

 An early two-subproblem D&C algorithm that was specifically developed for computers and properly analyzed is the merge sort algorithm, invented by John von Neumann in 1945.

 Another notable example is the algorithm invented by Anatolii A. Karatsuba in 1960 that could multiply two n-digit numbers in $O(n^{\log_2 3})$ operations (in Big O notation).
 This algorithm disproved Andrey Kolmogorov's 1956 conjecture that $\Omega(n^2)$ operations would be required for that task.

 As another example of a divide-and-conquer algorithm that did not originally involve computers, Donald Knuth gives the method a post office typically uses to route mail: letters are sorted into separate bags for different geographical areas, each of these bags is itself sorted into batches for smaller sub-regions, and so on until they are delivered.
 This is related to a radix sort, described for punch-card sorting machines as early as 1929.